 Assuming a normal 2030 Census timeline and unmodified Aug.
-15, 2031 final maps deadline, the 2030 CRC needs to be seated in early 2030 to have time for a comparably full pre-mapping outreach and public input program.
-The complex planning and execution of the 35 statewide Communities of Interest (COI) pre-mapping public input meetings occupied the 2020 CRC over four full months, thus "using up" the "extra" time gained from the one-time final maps deadline extension.
+15, 2031 final maps deadline, the 2030 CRC needs to be seated in early 2030 to have time for a comparably full pre-mapping outreach and public input program.3 The complex planning and execution of the 35 statewide Communities of Interest (COI) pre-mapping public input meetings occupied the 2020 CRC over four full months, an amount of time approximately equal to the maps deadline extension.
 While the 2020 CRC had been fully selected earlier than the 2010 CRC (Aug.
 7, 2020 vs. Dec.
 15, 2010), a large amount of that added time was spent planning and executing the 2020 CRC's, full, multilingual, multimedia, live and prerecorded "Redistricting Basics" educational program.
-This all went very far beyond what the 2010 CRC had time to do within its short timeframe.
+This all went far beyond what the 2010 CRC had time to do within its short timeframe.
 The "Redistricting Basics" program might have usefully gone on even longer-as it wound down live commissioner appearances (so to move on to the COI public input series) the 2020 CRC was still receiving requests to schedule educational events.

-Besides education and outreach, there are other needs for an earlier start:
+Besides required education and outreach, there are other needs for an earlier start:

 - Time for a second set of draft maps.
-Both the 2010 and 2020 CRCs discussed adding a second round of draft maps (and the additional public input that would have generated) but neither had time for more than one round.
-Note that statutory provisions foresee the possibility additional draft maps, regulating the public comment period after the "public display of any subsequent preliminary statewide maps" (Gov. Code, § 8253, subd. (a)(7)). - Time to do initial VRA liability phase work prior to the mapping phase.
-With more time, the initial RPV analysis work can be largely completed before the ramp-up to the mapping work.
-8 As it was, both the 2010 and 2020 CRCs did the bulk of this initial VRA work during the mapping phase, thus crowding the actual mapping work.
-Note too that under state contracting regulations, the hiring of outside VRA counsel and a RPV analyst takes considerable time-this during the early months of the CRC's formation, when
+Both the 2010 and 2020 CRCs discussed adding a second round of draft maps (and the additional public input that would have generated) but neither had time for more than one round.4 Note that statutory provisions foresee the possibility of additional draft maps, regulating the public comment period after the "public display of any subsequent preliminary statewide maps" (Gov. Code, § 8253, subd. (a)(7)).
+While the delivery of the P.L.
+94-171 data sets the early limit on actual draft map work, an earlier overall start date would enable other tasks (such as VRA work, discussed next) to be done earlier, opening more time for draft maps work. - Time to do initial VRA liability phase work prior to the mapping phase.
+With more time, the initial RPV analysis work can be largely completed before the ramp-up to the mapping work.5 As it was, both the 2010 and 2020 CRCs did the bulk of this initial VRA work during the mapping phase, thus crowding the actual

-&lt;sup>6 For the 2010 CRC, there was simply not time for a pre-mapping public input program.
+3 For the 2010 CRC, there was simply not time for a pre-mapping public input program.
 The 2010 CRC's public input meetings began Apr.
-9, 2011, after the P.L.
-94-171 data release, on Mar.
-8, 2011; thus, public input unavoidably involved mapping input.
+9, 2011, after the Mar.
+8, 2011 P.L.
+94-171 data release; thus, public input unavoidably involved mapping input.
 The 2020 CRC's public input meetings began June 10, 2021, well before the (delayed) P.L.
 94-171 data release, on Aug.
 12, 2021.

-&lt;sup>7 Note that the 2020 CRC actually had less time than the 2010 CRC between the P.L.
+4 Note that the 2020 CRC actually had less time than the 2010 CRC between the P.L.
 94-171 release and the final maps deadline (138 days vs. 161 days, this because of the late delivery of the P.L.
 94-171 data and despite the final maps deadline extension; and this even further delayed for the 2020 CRC by the initial "legacy format" P.L.
 94-171 release, which required 6 days of processing by SWDB to be usable).
 By the time SWDB had processed the P.L.
 94-171 data and issued its Redistricting Database, the 2020 CRC had only 99 days before the final maps deadline, vs. the 2010 CRC's 125 days.